mvolkmann/blog/src/swift.md

   is shown on the left and the previous version is shown on the right.
   To discard all changes to a file, right-click the file name in the Navigator and select "Discard Changes in ...".
+  Right-click a file to see a pop-up menu that includes the options "Commit" and "Discard Changes".
+  Oddly it seems the only way to commit multiple files at once is to select "Commit..." from the "Source Control" menu.

 - tree diagram icon (third)